Ayu-commits/awesome-c/README.md

 ## Graphical User Interface ##

-Widget toolkits, or things meant to be used in a similar way to them.
+Widget toolkits or things meant to be used in a similar way to them.

 * [GTK+][14] - Cross-platform widget toolkit. [``LGPL-2.1-only``][LGPL-2.1-only]
 * [IUP][16] - Another cross-platform widget toolkit. [``MIT``][MIT]